swisscom/bugbounty/README.md

 ### 5.6 Rewards
 Monetary Rewards (hereinafter “Bounties”) for Reports may be awarded at Swisscom's full discretion.
+The Bug Bounty team determines the Bounty amount based on

+ * the technical impact of the reported vulnerability
-The Bounty amount depends on the business criticality of the reported vulnerability, the impacted system or data, and on the quality of the documentation provided to Swisscom.
+ * the business criticality of the impacted system or data
+ * the quality of the documentation provided to Swisscom

 In general, rewards will be paid after remediation of the vulnerability, and you will be asked to validate the remediation measures.

 The following requirements for awarding a Bounty apply: